Hike in Cortina: Lower Fanes Falls

 Hikers on the Giovanni Barbera via ferrata

-This is an easy but very exposed path, to be tackled with the help of a climbing harness, It is strongly not recommended for those who suffer from vertigo or those who accompany children.
-If you decide to tackle it, in ten minutes you will reach the low Fanes waterfall, which offers the possibility of passing under the waterfall.
-Remember to bring a waterproof jacket, as the temperature is significantly lower that on the path and the mist will give you a nice shower.
+If you decide to tackle it, in ten minutes you will reach the Lower Fanes Waterfall, which offers the possibility of passing under the waterfall.
+Remember to bring a waterproof jacket, as the temperature is significantly lower than on the path, and the mist will give you a nice refreshing sensation.

 The water leap